 Diagnosis and Tests

-How is breast cancer diagnosed in men?
+How is male breast cancer diagnosed?

 Management and Treatment

 What are the treatments for male breast cancer?

 Male breast cancer treatment depends on the type and stage of the disease.
 Your team of providers will discuss your options with you.
 Your medical history will help guide what treatment is best for you.
 Treatments include: